 Figure 12.
-Tip vortex transportation in main flow direction in dependency of the wake age at three time instances during the gust
+Tip vortex transportation in the main flow direction with dependence on the wake age at three time instances during the gust.

 Figure 13.
-Tip vortex transportation vertical to main flow direction in dependency of the wake age at three time instances during the gust
+Tip vortex transportation vertical to main flow direction with dependence on the wake age at three time instances during the gust.